 - Just In Case

 FRESHMAN ADVANTAGE PROGRAMS

 Application Process has begun!
-Seniors attending Saddleback College in Fall 2022 need to complete the Freshman Advantage process no later than May 10th, 2022 to earn Priority Registration.
-Promise Program Financial Aid deadline is April 1, 2022.
+Seniors attending Saddleback College in Fall 2023 need to complete the Freshman Advantage process no later than May 10th, 2023 to earn Priority Registration.

 Orange Coast College